This Pressure Cooker Paprika Chard and Potatoes recipe for the Instant Pot is a Spanish classic I grew up with.

 It’s easy, simple and gets you eating your greens in a really fun way.

-To those of you with a Thermomix the words Paprika Chard may sound familiar and that is because there's a Thermomix recipe too.
+To those of you with a Thermomix this Instant Pot Paprika Chard and Potatoes may sound familiar and that is because there's a Thermomix recipe too.

 📖 Recipe